When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

-I mean we could say that the Sahara desert is the biggest beach in the world stretching from the Atlantic ocean on the west coast of Africa to the red sea on Africa’s east coast, but it’s not really a beach is it?
-In this article, the biggest beaches in the world we’ll focus on are on a shoreline, not spanning an entire continent.
+I mean we could say that the Sahara desert is the biggest beach in the world stretching from the Atlantic ocean on the west coast of Africa to the red sea on Africa’s east coast, but it’s not really a sandy beach is it?
+In this article, the longest beaches in the world we’ll focus on are on a shoreline, not spanning an entire continent.

 The Praia do Cassino Beach is the longest beach in the world and stretches for 157 miles down the coast of Brazil.
 The beach starts at the town of Rio Grande in Brazil and works its way uninterrupted for 157 miles all the way past the border with Uruguay.